fedora-infra/fedocal/doc/usage.rst

 Create calendar
 ---------------

-After loging in, if you are in the administrator group, you will see an ``Admin`` entry in the left menu containing a link to ``Create calendar``.
+After logging in, if you are in the administrator group, you will see an ``Admin`` entry in the left menu containing a link to ``Create calendar``.
 Use this link to create a calendar.

-The form to fill ask for:
+The form to will ask for:

 - ``calendar name``: the name of the calendar as used in the link and as title for this calendar.